bhaptics/bhaptics-pubg/README.md

 * Using heal items and gas
 * Interacting with key F
 * Detecting kill log
-* Heartbeat effects on the vest when your health is low and very low
+* Heartbeat effects on the vest when your health is low.
 * Detect game states(ingame, practice mode, falling, waiting room)

 ### Developmented but not included main